Small Claims Trials

-Cases subject to small claims
+Cases subject to Small Claims

-If it is clear to the court that the complaints lacks any merit based on its review of the complaint, legal brief, and other litigation records, the court may dismiss the complaint even without a hearing.
+If it is clear to the court that the complaints lack any merit based on its review of the complaint, legal brief, and other litigation records, the court may dismiss the complaint without a hearing.
 The witness is questioned by the judge and if deemed appropriate, a statement of testimony may be submitted in lieu of the examination of the witness or evaluator.
 The verdict may be announced immediately after the close of the hearings, and the decision need not state any reasons therefor.

 What is “Decision on Performance Recommendation”?

 In small claims cases, decision on performance recommendation means that by the court's decision, the court is recommending the defendant to perform as requested in the complaint and attaches a copy of the complaint or a copy of the statement prior to filing lawsuit.
 This system is to allow the court to recommend performance at its own discretion in simple small claims cases and if the defendant does not object, then the plaintiff is given the right to enforce without a hearing.

 Also, when the performance recommendation is confirmed, the special provision in involuntary enforcement rules provides that involuntary enforcement is possible with the decision on performance recommendation without a separate enforcement order.
 However, in the following circumstances, the court may not issue decision on performance recommendation:

 In the meantime, a decision on performance recommendation must be accompanied by one duplicate of a complaint, and thus, the Plaintiff must submit duplicates of the complaint as many as the number obtained by adding one(1) to the numbers of plaintiffs and defendants (Article 3-2 of the Rules on Trial of Small Claims) because the original copy of the decision on compliance recommendation, the certified copy to be served on the defendants, and the authentic copy of the decision to be served on the plaintiffs need one duplicate of the complaint respectively.